Key Vocabulary: agriculture, algae, aquatic, invertebrates, biomagnification, biodiversity, point-source pollution

 But it’s not just large bodies of water that are at risk.
 The thousands of creeks and tributaries that make up the Ohio River Basin are in danger too.
-“Smaller creeks can be more susceptible to runoff pollution than larger rivers because of the relatively smaller volumes of stream water to runoff volumes,” says Cogan.
+“Smaller creeks can be more susceptible to runoff pollution than larger rivers because of the relatively smaller volumes of stream water to runoff volumes,” says Cogen.
 More chemicals in a smaller volume of water increase the concentration runoff chemicals and can make algae blooms worse.
-Additionally, the pesticides and herbicides used keep insects and weeds away from crops can also runoff into a local watershed.
+Additionally, the pesticides and herbicides used to keep insects and weeds away from crops can also runoff into a local watershed.
 These chemicals contain many harmful substances such as formaldehyde and arsenic, which enter the food web and become concentrated at higher trophic levels.
 This is called biomagnification and can decimate top predator populations.

 Impact on Humans

-During the summer of 2016, an algae bloom 600 miles long exploded in the Ohio River.
+During the summer of 2016, an algae bloom 600 miles long exploded on the Ohio River.
 Communities from West Virginia to Illinois had to scramble in order to make their drinking water safe.
 But perhaps the best-known contamination happened in 2014 when an algae bloom in western Lake Erie caused a water crisis in the city of Toledo, Ohio.
-Lake Erie, the main water source for northwest Ohio, had exceptional algae bloom caused by runoff from farms, cattle feedlots, and leaky septic systems.
+Lake Erie, the main water source for northwest Ohio, had large algae bloom caused by runoff from farms, cattle feedlots, and leaky septic systems.
 For three days, residents could not drink or even boil their tap water.
 11 million people live around Lake Erie and rely on it for their drinking water.
 If such a bloom were to affect the Ohio River valley, it could impact the water of up to 25 million people.

 Degraded streams also impact recreational activities.
 Swimming, boating, and fishing can be suspended in local waterways if algae concentrations are too high, causing regions that rely on these activities to lose income.
 Additionally, excess runoff also causes damage to the land.
-Without the trees and their roots to provide structure, the more soil gets washed away when it rains.
+Without trees and their roots to provide structure, the more soil gets washed away when it rains.
 This can change how a river or stream erodes the land, potentially damaging homes and other buildings as well as impacting biotic communities.

 What you can do